Pradeep7879/HelpFullNotes/README.md

                   PUT	      Useful in manipulating/updating the resource using Request payload DELETE	      Deletes information relating to the target resource.
-                  OPTIONS	      Describe the communication options for the target resource
+                  OPTIONS	      Describe the communication options for the target resource PATCH	      Very much similar to put but it is more like a minor manipulation of resource content